garaekz/stanbridge-challenge/README.md

 # Stanbridge Fullstack Developer Challenge

-This is a mono-repo containing the code for the backend and frontend of the Stanbridge Fullstack Developer Challenge.
+This is repo contains the code for the backend and frontend of the Stanbridge Fullstack Developer Challenge each one as a submodule.

 ## Overview
 For a single course titled “Example Course,” display a roster of students to an instructor